Jorza/nova_setup/README.md

 ```
 sudo docker pull jorza/<container-nickname>
 ```
-3. Start the container as normal (see Starting Containers)
+3. Start the updated container as normal (see Starting Containers)

 ## Creating an image